5 Challenges You Will Face When Starting a Cannabis Business

 CHALLENGE #2 – Understanding the Legal Situation

+The second, and probably biggest, is the challenge you face in the industry involving legalities.
 Now that you have a good idea, you must understand the legal requirements in the state (or states) you want to operate in.
 This can be quite a headache.
 Laws and regulations often change, and they tend to vary greatly from state to state.

 Whether you want to grow hemp, own a chain of dispensaries, create a CBD brand, or provide a service in this growing market, you must first make sure it is legally possible to do so.
 For example, if you want to open a dispensary, it can come with a long list of legal requirements.
 In addition, just applying for the seller’s permit can be an issue, depending on the state.